Why study Mathematics?

 Mathematics has a beauty and a power that few other subjects can touch.
 As a mathematician you can answer questions that have puzzled people for hundreds of years.

 Medical researchers, economic policy makers, and technology firms all want highly numerate graduates.
 If you want to stop the next major disease outbreak, become a mathematician.

 - You enjoy working things out.

-As technology advances more data is being generated and even the arts are becoming quantified.
-These subjects are throwing up new and very interesting problems for mathematicians to solve.
+As technology advances more and more data is being generated, creating new and interesting problems for future mathematicians to solve.

 As a school student, most of the maths you've encountered has been known for hundreds, if not thousands, of years.
 Perhaps you're wondering what more there is left to study and discover?

 One great revolution in the history of mathematics was the 19th century discovery of strange non-Euclidean geometries where, for example, the angles of a triangle don’t add up to 180°, a discovery defying 2000 years of received wisdom.
 To experiment with this, try drawing a triangle on a sphere.
 You can see what straight lines look like by looking at flight data (since a straight line is the shortest distance between two points).

 In 1931 Kurt Gödel shook the very foundations of mathematics, showing that there are true statements which cannot be proved, even about everyday whole numbers.
 This problem arose from a list of 23 (then unsolved) problems that David Hilbert published at the start of the 20th century.
 Remarkably there are still four that have yet to be solved (including the Riemann hypothesis) and several others that have only been partially resolved.